ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The underlying Protocol Stack failed.

 * InvalidMessageProperties:
-The message properties either contradict with the transport properties or they can not be satisfied by the transport system.
+The message properties either contradict the transport properties or they can not be satisfied by the transport system.

 * DeframingFailed:
-The data that was received by the underlying Protocol Stack could not be processed by the deframer.
+The data that was received by the underlying Protocol Stack could not be processed by the Message Framer.

 * ConnectionAborted:
 The connection was aborted by the peer.